 10. Rejection copy

-Rejection copy turns conventional wisdom on its head. and tries to discourage people from being interested in your product.
+Rejection copy turns conventional wisdom on its head and tries to discourage people from being interested in your product.

-The American Express Black Card is a good example here — this card is reserved for the world’s wealthiest and most elite.
+The American Express Black Card is a good example — this card is reserved for the world’s wealthiest and most elite.
 The only way you can get your hands on one is if you are invited.

 Similarly, consider the dating site Beautiful People.
-If you want to be part of this exclusive dating club made up of “beautiful” people, then you have to be voted in by existing members:
+If you want to be part of this exclusive dating club made up of “beautiful” people, then you have to be voted in by existing members.

 Potential rejection startles readers — they don’t expect to be turned down, especially not from an advertiser.

 This approach also keys into our sense of wanting to belong.
-It generates that curiosity itch and activates our pride.
+It generates curiosity and activates our pride.
 We think, “How dare they say I might not be good enough to get into their club?
 I’ll show them.”

 The CEO of a company writes a conversational sales letter built around a story about his passion for his product (whether it is peaches or water pumps).